-It snowed quite a bit that day, which made for perfect conditions.
+It snowed a lot that day, which made for perfect conditions.

 Fortunately, we were prepared for the conditions and had our Columbia snowboarding gear with us, including googles.
 Weather and temperatures in the mountains can change quickly, so it’s always wise to prepare for all weather conditions.

 We climbed into the sled with Campbell’s assistance and got quite cozy.
 We were bundled together with Braydon sitting between my legs.
 He curled up and got comfy.
-In fact, he was so comfortable that I actually thought he was going to fall asleep (he learned to ski for the first time earlier that day, so he was getting quite tired).
+He was so comfortable, in fact, that I thought he was going to fall asleep (he learned to ski earlier that day, so he was getting tired).

 The dogs jumped and barked with anticipation.
 They knew it was almost time to go.
 Campbell released the break and within seconds we were off!

 Click on the short video above to see the trail.
 If you’re having trouble viewing the video you can watch it on YouTube here.